ysthakur/CMSC320-Notes/Final Review.md

 Yes.
 For temperature, it gets colder every night and hotter every day, but it also gets colder every winter and hotter every summer.

-2. Why wouldn’t linear regression be a good choice for predicting a company's earnings each month for the next year?
+2. Why wouldn't linear regression be a good choice for predicting a company's earnings each month for the next year?

-==todo why wouldn't it==
+The company's earnings probably won't be a straight line due to seasonality.
+Maybe people spend more during the winter than the summer.

 3. What is ARIMA?